soveng/website/src/content/policy/-index.md

   - id: 'partner-personnel-review'
     title: 'Partner and Personnel Review Policy'
     content: |
-      We maintain a written policy requiring review of potential partners, employees, and contractors to ensure they do not support authoritarian or partially-authoritarian regimes.
+      We maintain a written policy requiring review of potential partners, employees, and contractors to ensure they do not support authoritarian or partially-authoritarian regimes as categorized in the [Political Regime Classifications](https://ourworldindata.org/grapher/political-regime).
 All personnel and partnerships are evaluated based on their public record, professional conduct, and alignment with our commitment to open, merit-based collaboration and non-violent principles.

   - id: 'non-violence'
     title: 'Non-Violence Commitment'